Get Your Art Tuesday, September 19, 12–8 PM Wednesday, September 20, 12–8 PM Thursday, September 21, 12–8 PM

 LAST CALL: Friday September 16, Noon - 3pm (all unclaimed artwork is made available to students): Frequently Asked Questions

-Full-time MIT graduate and undergraduate students may register to borrow a framed artwork from the List Center’s Student Loan Art Collection, which consists of over 500 works on paper in various media, to hang in their room or office space during the 2016-2017 academic year.
+What is the Student Loan Art Exhibition & Lottery?
+Full-time MIT graduate and undergraduate students may register to borrow a framed artwork from the List Center’s Student Loan Art Collection, which consists of over 600 works on paper in various media, to hang in their room or office space during the 2017-2018 academic year.

+How do I borrow an artwork?
 Come to the List Visual Arts Center in Building E15 to view an exhibition of the works available to borrow.
 You can submit your top five selections using the computer kiosks at that gallery reception desk.
 The Gallery Attendants will be available to help you.

 To enter the lottery you will need to supply your:

 Selected artworks: artist, title, and artwork accession number (the accession number is a unique identifying number that is assigned to each artwork in the collection).

 Can I enter more than once?
 No. Only one entry per person please

 How do I know if I’ve been selected to borrow and artwork?
 After the lottery runs on Monday, September 18, all participating students will receive an email notifying them if they are a recipient, alternate, or neither.
 Recipients will be assigned one of their five choices and emailed a loan agreement.
 You must print two copies of the loan agreement and bring those with you when you come to the List Center to pick up your artwork.